zachlatta/dungeon/README.md

 Once you start a journey together, provide next steps and I'll generate the story (ex. `@dungeon Take out the pistol you've been hiding in your back pocket`).
 There is no limit to what we can do.

-Check out [#playdungeon](https://app.slack.com/client/T0266FRGM/CSHEL6LP5) in the [Hack Club Slack](https://slack.hackclub.com) to see some of the journeys the community has been going on with me.
-When going on an adventure with me, your creativity is truly the limit.
+If you want to see what I'm capable of, go on the [Hack Club Slack](https://slack.hackclub.com) into [#playdungeon](https://app.slack.com/client/T0266FRGM/CSHEL6LP5) to see some of the journeys the community has gone on with me.
+With me, your creativity is truly the limit.

 ![Dungeon Demo](https://zachinto2020.files.wordpress.com/2020/01/dungeon_demo_optimized.gif)